apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 ## Back-pressure in action

-One of the main advantages of Akka Streams is that they *always* propagate back-pressure information from stream Sinks (Subscribers) to their Sources (Publishers).
+One of the main advantages of Pekko Streams is that they *always* propagate back-pressure information from stream Sinks (Subscribers) to their Sources (Publishers).
 It is not an optional feature, and is enabled at all times.
-To learn more about the back-pressure protocol used by Akka Streams and all other Reactive Streams compatible implementations read
+To learn more about the back-pressure protocol used by Pekko Streams and all other Reactive Streams compatible implementations read
 @ref:[Back-pressure explained](stream-flows-and-basics.md#back-pressure-explained).

-A typical problem applications (not using Akka Streams) like this often face is that they are unable to process the incoming data fast enough, either temporarily or by design, and will start buffering incoming data until there's no more space to buffer, resulting in either @javadoc[OutOfMemoryError](java.lang.OutOfMemoryError) s or other severe degradations of service responsiveness.
-With Akka Streams buffering can and must be handled explicitly.
+A typical problem applications (not using Pekko Streams) like this often face is that they are unable to process the incoming data fast enough, either temporarily or by design, and will start buffering incoming data until there's no more space to buffer, resulting in either @javadoc[OutOfMemoryError](java.lang.OutOfMemoryError) s or other severe degradations of service responsiveness.
+With Pekko Streams buffering can and must be handled explicitly.
 For example, if we are only interested in the "*most recent tweets, with a buffer of 10 elements*" this can be expressed using the @apidoc[buffer](stream.*.Source) {scala="#buffer(size:Int,overflowStrategy:org.apache.pekko.stream.OverflowStrategy):FlowOps.this.Repr[Out]" java="#buffer(int,org.apache.pekko.stream.OverflowStrategy)"} element: